 Boolean.
-Activates or deactivates the time booking support in acimSection (i.e., display the link to time booking and the tab in the editor), default = true.
+Activates or deactivates the time booking support in acimSection (i.e., display the link to time booking and the tab in the editor), default = "true".

-Figure 139: ConSol CM Web Client - Activate time booking support (timeBookingFeature = true)
+Figure 148: ConSol CM Web Client - Activate time booking support (timeBookingFeature = true)

-Figure 140: ConSol CM Web Client - De-activate time booking support (timeBookingFeature = false)
+Figure 149: ConSol CM Web Client - De-activate time booking support (timeBookingFeature = false)

-Please note that

-- the value false in the timeBookingFeature hides the hyperlink from the time booking editor (see figure above).
-The engineer cannot change to display mode for it. - the visibility of the time booking section on the userProfilePage is configured via the timeBookingSection attribute visible!
+- Please note that - the value "false" in the timeBookingFeature hides the hyperlink from the time booking editor (see figure above).
+The engineer cannot change to display mode for it. - the visibility of the time booking section on the userProfilePage is configured via the timeBookingSection attribute visible! - extendedViewCharactersLimit basicViewCharactersLimit (formerly standardViewCharactersLimit) Integer.
+Defines the maximum number of characters which will be displayed in the ticket history for comments in basic view if this level is defined as Basic (short) in the class of text which is applied to the entry.
+The text is cut off after the maximum number of characters defined in a page and formatting is removed.
+Emails will not show any header information.
+This provides a very concise informative view using very little space.
+Default 150.

-extendedViewCharactersLimit

-Integer.
-Defines the maximum number of characters which will be displayed in the ticket history for comments in extended view if this level is defined as 2nd level short in the class of text which is applied to the entry.
-Default 350.
 Please see the example in section Modifying the Display Behavior for the Basic and Extended Level to Optimize Ticket History Display.